Labor relations in China: Floating Population

 China's labor force is highly mobile and there is a significant amount of labor migration.

 In China, more often than not citizens living in the countryside and rural areas have to move to find work.
 In China there are an estimated 150 million members of this "floating population" who often find themselves migrating away from their homes and families to urban cities and areas.
 More often than not these workers spend up to 18 hours a day working in dangerous conditions for only $100 a month.
-These workers often don't sign a contract so as a result they are offered no vacation time or overtime pay.
+These workers often do not sign a contract so as a result they are offered no vacation time or overtime pay.
 High population allows contractors and companies to abuse these workers for labor because they are so easily replaceable.
 However the issue is not whether that Chinese labor standards are too low, because according to the 1994 Labor Law, sought to "require employers to sign contracts with workers that guarantee minimum wage, monthly distribution of wages, a forty-four-hour work week, mandatory rest and vacation, and overtime pay".
 The Chinese labor laws are even more generous than in some developed countries however, these standards are ignored by both employer and employee often.
 The reason for which the labor standards in China are not enforced is due to the lack of incentive for any local or national official to do so.
 Many of these officials' performance evaluations are primarily focused on economic growth within their respective area.
 Not only this, the motives of these officials are generally viewed above the needs of a highly replaceable, uneducated worker who is from a different part of the country.